spring-cloud-samples/eureka/README.md

 # Eureka Server Sample

-Run this project as a Spring Boot app (e.g. import into IDE and run main method, or use "mvn spring-boot:run").
+Run this project as a Spring Boot app (e.g. import into IDE and run main method, or use "mvn spring-boot:run or gradle bootRun").
 It will start up on port 8761 and serve the Eureka API from "/eureka".

 ## Resources